TANMAY007100/literate-waffle/README.md

     - Flag Of Romania
     - Flag Of Norway
     - Flag Of Cameroon
+    - Flag Of Jordan
     - Flag Of Guyana
     - Flag Of Armenia
     - Flag Of Tonga
+    - Flag Of Sweden
 <br/><br/>

 **Note:** The width is considered to be the longest horizontal part of the flag and the height is considered to be the longest vertical part of the flag.